firefox-devtools/debugger/docs/local-development.md

 Connect will trigger a re-render when it sees new state, even if it has not changed.
-Immutable, will creates new objects if and only if the data changes, which means our components only render when it's approriate.
+Immutable, will creates new objects if and only if the data changes, which means our components only render when it's appropriate.

 The one situation where we do not use immutable is when it is too slow to do so.
 We avoid wrapping our pause state in immutable, because it takes too long to serialize the data.